Paclitaxel: Early clinical trials, supply and the transfer to BMS

 Phase I clinical trials began in April 1984, and the decision to start Phase II trials was made a year later.
 These larger trials needed more bark and collection of a further 12,000 pounds was commissioned, which enabled some phase II trials to begin by the end of 1986.
 But by then it was recognized that the demand for taxol might be substantial and that more than 60,000 pounds of bark might be needed as a minimum.
 This unprecedentedly large amount brought ecological concerns about the impact on yew populations into focus for the first time, as local politicians and foresters expressed unease at the program.

 The first public report from a phase II trial in May 1988 showed promising effects in melanoma and refractory ovarian cancer.
-At this point, Gordon Cragg of the NCI's Natural Product Branch calculated the synthesis of enough taxol to treat all the ovarian cancer and melanoma cases in the US would require the destruction of 360,000 trees annually.
+At this point, Gordon Cragg of the NCI's Natural Product Branch calculated the isolation of enough taxol to treat all the ovarian cancer and melanoma cases in the US would require the destruction of 360,000 trees annually.
 For the first time, serious consideration was given to the problem of supply.

 Because of the practical and, in particular, the financial scale of the program needed, the NCI decided to seek association with a pharmaceutical company, and in August 1989, it published a Cooperative Research and Development Agreement (CRADA) offering its current stock and supply from current bark stocks, and proprietary access to the data so far collected, to a company willing to commit to providing the funds to collect further raw material, isolate taxol, and fund a large proportion of clinical trials.
 In the words of Goodman and Welsh, authors of a substantial scholarly book on taxol, "The NCI was thinking, not of collaboration, ... but of a hand-over of taxol (and its problems)".